 This means that if your health has changed since you originally bought the policy, you may be required to get a new policy with a higher premium.
 Depending on the health issue, the insurance company could even decline your request altogether.

 Keep in mind that different insurance companies have different rules when it comes to reinstatement.
-So, find out what yours is before it’s too late.
+So, find out what your requirements for reinstating a lapsed policy are before it’s too late.

 Should You Replace Your Policy Instead?